This calculator was last updated on 23/08/2021. It is currently not being updated regularly.

 - Say whether you live or work in a care home.
 If everyone in a care home is vaccinated, that will allow relatives to visit with decreased risk to the residents.

 - Are you pregnant, or are you planning to be in the next three months?
 If the answer is yes, then you will be offered either the Pfizer or Moderna vaccine.

 - Answer whether you are a frontline health or social care worker (e.g., nurse, doctor, etc.).
 This group is likely to have a lot of exposure to the virus and need to be protected.

 You will then see an estimate of the minimum and the maximum number of people who are inline to receive the vaccine before you.
 We also indicate how long it might be before you get both doses of the vaccine and be fully protected, based on the vaccination rate.
-By default, we base these figures on a vaccination rate achieved over the last 7 days and a default uptake rate of 75%.
+By default, we base these figures on a vaccination rate achieved and a default uptake rate of 75%.
 If you want to change these values, we'll explain how in the next section.

 Rollout of vaccines